Nadeera3784/form-builder/README.md

 # Form Builder

-A modern, full-stack web application for creating, sharing, and managing custom forms and submission tracking.

-## Description

 Form Builder is a powerful and intuitive platform that allows users to create custom forms using a drag-and-drop interface.
 The application provides a seamless experience for form creation, sharing, and submission analysis.
 Users can create various types of forms, share them via unique links, and collect and analyze submissions in real-time.

 ## Features